Know the Symptoms of an Ear Infection

 - Trouble hearing or responding to quiet sounds

 - Tugging or pulling at the ear(s)

-Speak with a doctor a UPMC Susquehanna to receive the right diagnosis if you or your child are experiencing ear infection symptoms.
+Speak with a doctor a UPMC to receive the right diagnosis if you or your child are experiencing ear infection symptoms.

 Ear Infection Causes

 If you have had a sore throat, cold or any other type of upper respiratory problem, it can cause fluid to build up in your middle ear (behind your eardrum), leading to inflammation.

 Ear Infection Treatment at UPMC

 When you meet with a doctor at UPMC, he or she will assess your medical history and perform a physical exam.
 Your doctor will examine your outer ear(s) and eardrum(s) using a special lighted tool (otoscope).
 To further evaluate your symptoms, your doctor may perform a tympanometry test, which directs sound and air to your middle ear and measures the movements of your eardrum.